resthub/resthub.org/backbone-stack.rst

 	</html>

 index.html is provided by Backbone stack, so you don't have to create it.
 Your application bootstrap file is the main.js located at your webapp root (usually src/main/webapp).
-Please find bellow a sample :
+Please find below a sample :

 .. code-block:: javascript